Food photography for me started out as just a hobby. I just wanted to be creative for the sake of creating.

 When you understand the tones in your image and how they turn images into stunning noteworthy stories, you’ve got nothing to fear.

-You’ll be able to adjust how you are shooting in real time to capture images that have the full capacity to turn your RAW file into a POW file with food photography Lightroom concepts.
+You’ll be able to adjust how you are shooting in real time to capture images that seriously make people stop mid-scroll on Instagram.

-Throughout LIGHTROOM MAGIC, A bespoke editing course that is tailored specifically to food photography Lightroom users, I will be harnessing these two crucial concepts through the course so you can really become the creative rockstar, empowered with the knowledge and real life skills so you can start taking those amazing photos you’ve been dreaming of right now.
+I will be harnessing these two crucial concepts through the course so you can really become the creative rockstar, empowered with the knowledge and real-life skills so you can start taking those amazing photos you’ve been dreaming of right now.